IRA library documentation

 Compilation

-To compile the IRA library, you need the lapack
+To compile the IRA library, you need the lapack library.

 On a standard linux machine, it should suffice to type: